astrostake/cosmos-light-indexer/README.md

 ## ⚠️ Notes on Public Nodes

 If you are using public endpoints:

+### Rate Limiting
+* The script has built-in exponential backoff with retry logic
+* If it stalls or prints "Rate Limited", it will resume automatically
+* Uses smart delays between requests (200ms default)

+### Initial Sync
-* **Initial Sync:** The indexer uses a **Sequential Block Crawler** mechanism to ensure no data is missed.
-This may take time depending on chain height.
+* The indexer uses a **Sequential Block Crawler** mechanism to ensure no data is missed
-* **Rate Limits:** The script has built-in exponential backoff.
-If it stalls or prints "Rate Limited", it will resume automatically.
+* This may take time depending on chain height (expect 1-3 hours for chains with 1M+ blocks)
+* Progress is logged in real-time with checkpoints saved

+### Data Availability
-* **Data Availability:** If a node prunes old transactions (returns 404 for old blocks), the indexer cannot retrieve that specific history.
-Use an Archive Node for best results.
+* If a node prunes old transactions (returns 404 for old blocks), the indexer cannot retrieve that specific history
+* Use an **Archive Node** for best results and complete historical data
+* Genesis file import helps populate initial validator data

+### Upgrade Detection
+* **Pagination Support:** Automatically handles chains with 100+ proposals
+* **Legacy Format Support:** Detects old proposal formats (MsgExecLegacyContent)
+* **Multi-Page Fetching:** No upgrade proposal is missed regardless of pagination

 ## 🤝 Contribution